harp-orm/identity-map/README.md

 --------

-You'll need to impelement IdentityMapItemInterface on your objects, that has "getIdentityKey" method.
-Objects who's getIdentityKey return null do not get mapped at all.
+You'll need to impelement IdentityMapItemInterface on your objects, that has "getId" method.
+Objects who's getId return null do not get mapped at all.

 ```
 class Item implements IdentityMapItemInterface